MrMarlonM/good-world-news/README.md

 - [VS Code](https://code.visualstudio.com/): As Code Editor
 - [Gitpod](https://www.gitpod.io/): As Virtual Development Environment
 - [Pip3](https://pypi.org/project/pip/): As package manager for dependencies.
-- [Allauth](https://django-allauth.readthedocs.io/en/latest/): For authentification of different users.
+- [Allauth](https://django-allauth.readthedocs.io/en/latest/): For authentication of different users.
 - [Spycopg2](https://pypi.org/project/psycopg2/): As database driver to connect to the database.
-- [Gunicorn](https://gunicorn.org/): As webserver to run the website.
+- [Gunicorn](https://gunicorn.org/): As web server to run the website.
 - [PostgreSQL from Code Institute](https://dbs.ci-dbs.net/): As cloud database to store the data.
 - [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/open/): For debugging the Website.